-INDOT and the MPOs should continue to work together to prepare updates to the Metropolitan Planning Area Boundaries as well as any adjusted Urbanized Area Boundaries as a result of the 2020 Census data.
-Language has been added to UPWP Work Element 200-06 that addresses this PEA.
+INDOT and the MPOs should continue to work together to prepare and finalize updates to the Metropolitan Planning Area Boundaries and adjusted Urbanized Area Boundaries resulting from the 2020 Census data.
+In addition, INDOT and the MPOs should review existing functional classifications and make any needed revisions.